mikkosilvfi-cryptob/bvideoconverter/README.md

 ### 2. Make the script executable

 GitHub browser downloads do **not** preserve executable permissions, so this step is required:
+First cd to the directory where you downloaded the script.
+Then:
 ```bash
 chmod +x bvcinst.sh
 ```